 His refusal to return to Spain at the end of war resulted in the revocation of his and Martha’s citizenship.
 He never again returned to his homeland to live.

 While the family was in Virginia in 1939, World War II broke out, preventing their return to France until 1947.
 They established permanent residence in Virginia and Pierre and Martha became naturalized U.S. citizens.

-Daura was chairman of the Art Department at Lynchburg College in 1945-46, and taught at Randolph-Macon Woman’s College from 1946 to 1953, after which he returned to full time painting.
+Daura was chairman of the Art Department at University of Lynchburg in 1945-46, and taught at Randolph-Macon Woman’s College from 1946 to 1953, after which he returned to full time painting.